 c.
 Comprehensive Support and Improvement Schools.
-Describe the methodology by which the State identifies public schools in the State receiving Title I, Part A funds that have received additional targeted support under ESEA section 1111(d)(2)(C) (based on identification as a school in which any subgroup of students, on its own, would lead to identification under ESEA section 1111(c)(4)(D)(i)(I) using the State's methodology under ESEA section 1111(c)(4)(D)) and that have not satisfied the statewide exit criteria for such schools within a Statedetermined number of years, including the year in which the State will first identify such schools.
+Describe the methodology by which the State identifies public schools in the State receiving Title I, Part A funds that have received additional targeted support under ESEA section 1111(d)(2)(C) (based on identification as a school in which any subgroup of students, on its own, would lead to identification under ESEA section 1111(c)(4)(D)(i)(I) using the State's methodology under ESEA section 1111(c)(4)(D)) and that have not satisfied the statewide exit criteria for such schools within a State-determined number of years, including the year in which the State will first identify such schools.

 CSI-Additional Targeted Support Not Exiting Such Status: North Carolina will identify Title I schools unable to exit the Targeted Support and Improvement-Additional Targeted Support status after the seventh year of identification.
 Using this methodology, the first year of identification will occur at the beginning of the 2025-26 school year.
-Exit criteria will be applied annually to all schools that are identified as needing Additional Targeted Support after three years of identification as Targeted Support and Improvement-Additional Targeted Support.
+Exit criteria will be applied annually to all schools that are identified as needing Additional Targeted Support after three years of identification as Targeted Support and Improvement-Additional Targeted Support after three years of identification as Targeted Support and Improvement-Additional Targeted Support.
 For the 2018-19 identified schools, the exit criteria will first be applied at the beginning of the 2022-23 school year using 2021-22 data.
 Title I schools will be identified as a CSI- Additional Targeted Support Not Exiting Such Status school after three (3) additional years (seven (7) years after initial identification) if unable to meet the exit criteria, with the first identification of such schools occurring in the 2025-26 school year.